-After DIFS idle time, the station performs the backoff procedure by using the carrier sensing mechanism to determine whether there is any activity during each backoff slot.
+After DIFS idle time, the station performs the backoff procedure using the carrier sensing mechanism to determine whether there is any activity during each backoff slot.
 If the medium is determined to be idle during a particular backoff slot, then the backoff procedure will decrement its backoff time by a slot time $(BT{new} = BT{old} - aSlotTime)$.
 If the medium is determined to be busy at any time during a backoff slot, then the backoff procedure is suspended.
-After the medium is determined to be idle for DIFS period, the backoff procedure is resumed.
+After the medium is determined to be idle for DIFS period, the backoff procedure is then resumed.
 Transmission will begin whenever the backoff timer reaches zero.
 After a source station transmits a packet to a destination station, if the source station receives an acknowledgment (ACK) without errors after a short inter-frame space (SIFS) idle period, the transmission is concluded to be successfully completed.
-If the transmission is successfully completed, the contention window (CW) for the source station will be reset to the initial (minimum) value minCW.
-If the transmission is not successfully completed (i.e., the source station does not receive the ACK after SIFS), the contention window (CW) size will be increased (in the IEEE 802.11 DSSS CW = $2^{(n+5)} - 1$, retry counter n = 0, ..., 5), beginning with the initial value minCW, up to the maximum value maxCW (in the IEEE 802.11 DSSS, minCW = 31 and maxCW = 1023).
+If the transmission is successfully completed, the contention window size CW for the source station will be reset to the initial (minimum) value min CW.
+If the transmission is not successfully completed (i.e., the source station does not receive the ACK after SIFS), the contention window size will be increased (in the IEEE 802.11 DSSS $CW = 2^{n+5} - 1$, retry counter n = 0, ..., 5), beginning with the initial value min CW, up to the maximum value max CW (in the IEEE 802.11 DSSS, min CW = 31 and max CW = 1023).
 This process is called the binary exponential backoff (BEB), which intends to resolve collisions.
-More detailed operations can be found in ([16]).
+More detailed operations can be found in [16].

-2.2 Transport Layer Overview
+2.2.
+Transport layer overview

-The transport layer provides end-to-end communication services between different hosts.
+The transport layer provides end-to-end communication services between different end hosts.
 It makes available transparent data transfer using the services of the network layer below.
-Therefore, it generally supports various methods of flow control, error recovery and ordering of received data, acknowledgement of correctly received data, and multiplexing and demultiplexing sessions together.
-Applications and end users of the TCP/IP suite employ one of two protocols from transport layer: the transmission control protocol (TCP) or the user datagram protocol (UDP)([21]).
-We briefly explain the basic functions for these two protocols.
+Therefore, it generally supports various methods of flow control, error recovery and ordering of received data, acknowledgment of correctly received data, and multiplexing and demultiplexing sessions.
+Applications and end users of the TCP/IP suite employ one of two protocols in transport layer: the transmission control protocol (TCP) or the user datagram protocol (UDP) [24].
+We briefly explain the basic functionalities for these two protocols.

-2.2.1 Transmission Control Protocol (TCP)
+2.2.1.
+Transmission Control Protocol (TCP)

-TCP is a pervasive transport protocol which gives a dependable data transfer service.
-It provides reliability for each end host by performing a connection oriented data transfer with supporting diverse flow and congestion control as well as error recovery.
-If the data segments and acknowledgments are lost, that is, the sender can not receive an acknowledgment for a data segment within predetermined timeout interval, it retransmits the data segment.
-Therefore, the design strategy for timeout and retransmission has been the main issue to improve the TCP performance([21]).
+TCP is a pervasive transport protocol, which gives a dependable data transfer service.
+It provides reliability for each end host by performing a connection oriented data transfer with the support of diverse flow and congestion controls as well as error recovery.
+If the data segments and acknowledgments are lost, i.e., the sender does not receive an acknowledgment for a data segment within a predetermined timeout interval, it retransmits the data segment.
+Therefore, the design strategy for timeout and retransmission has been the main issue to improve the TCP performance [24].